cp-algorithms/cp-algorithms/src/algebra/binary-exp.md

 	return res;
 }
 ```
-This approach builds the result starting from smallest degrees of `a`.
+This approach builds the result starting from smallest degrees of $a$.
 If we use recursion
 instead of loop we can work in "inverse" direction, starting from largest degrees and dividing
-`b` in two at each step.
+$b$ by two at each step.

 **Recursive** approach in Python 3 <span class="toggle-code">Show/Hide</span>:
 ```python